 - If you’re going to visit Buenos Aires, consider doing it in December.
 Holy beautiful!
 Great weather, blue sky.
-Sun.
+Tons of sun.
 Wow!

 - The south of Argentina is absolutely beautiful and the north is rich in culture.
-Next time I visit Buenos Aires I need to find a way to travel to those locations – hopefully with Teresa.
+The next time I visit Buenos Aires I need to find a way to travel to those locations – hopefully with Teresa.

 - Determination always pays off.
 Refuse to settle for the easy answer.
 Look at the data and analyze it until it makes sense.
 If it still doesn’t make sense, rinse and repeat.